GuerillaStudio/souvenir/README.md

 ```
 npm i
 ```
-of if you don't want to impact the package-lock
+or if you don't want to impact the package-lock
 ```
 npm ci
 ```